moonbeam-foundation/moonbeam-remix-plugin/README.md

 Once the local plugin has been created, you can navigate to it test out your changes!

+## Publish Changes

+To publish changes to the live plugin, all you have to do is run `yarn publish-pages` and commit the updated build files!

 ## How to Use the Plugin

 1. Click RemixIDE Plugin Manager Icon and activate Moonbeam Plugin